The mission of the Euless Gurmat School is to give students knowledge and appreciation of the Sikh way of life and their rich Sikh heritage.

 More about the School

-The goal of the Euless Gurmat School is to teach students Punjabi language, literature, history, Gurmat Sangeet, practice and promote religious, cultural and social values based on the concept of Guru Nanak Dev Ji’s universal message of brotherhood as taught by ten Sikh Gurus and Guru Granth Sahib Ji.
+The goal of the Euless Gurmat School is to teach students (5 years and older only) Punjabi language, literature, history, Gurmat Sangeet, practice and promote religious, cultural and social values based on the concept of Guru Nanak Dev Ji’s universal message of brotherhood as taught by ten Sikh Gurus and Guru Granth Sahib Ji.

 The mission is accomplished in three ways: